Stills from Cyprien Gaillard and Mario Garcia Torres’s exhibition. Courtesy of the artist

-The exhibition is organized by guest curator Kristen Hileman, curator of contemporary art at the Baltimore Museum of Art.
+The exhibition was organized by guest curator Kristen Hileman, curator of contemporary art at the Baltimore Museum of Art.

-Directions: Cyprien Gaillard and Mario Garcia Torres is organized by the Hirshhorn Museum and Sculpture Garden and is made possible in part by EDF and contributions to the Hirshhorn’s Annual Circle.
+Directions: Cyprien Gaillard and Mario Garcia Torres was organized by the Hirshhorn Museum and Sculpture Garden and was made possible in part by EDF and contributions to the Hirshhorn’s Annual Circle.
 This program received Federal support from the Latino Initiatives Pool, administered by the Smithsonian’s Latino Center.

 Since its opening in 1974, the Hirshhorn has been committed to providing a platform for the artists of today.
 Directions, established in 1979 as a group installation and transformed in 1987 to highlight the work of a single artist or paired artists, has been a longstanding hallmark of the Museum’s exhibition program and partnership with living artists.
 Bringing a diverse range of emerging and established artists from around the world to Washington, the series provides a prominent space on the National Mall for new work and new ideas.